CPEP Fellowship Programs

 Department of Pathology, Microbiology, and Immunology

-Program Director: Charles Stratton
+Program Director: Kendall Bryant

 The Fellowship Training Program in Medical and Public Health Laboratory Microbiology at Vanderbilt University Medical Center provides broad postdoctoral education in the clinical laboratory diagnosis, management and prevention of infectious diseases.
-The 2-year program is administered through the Department of Pathology, Microbiology, and Immunology and Office of Graduate Medical Education.
+The 2-year program is administered through the department of pathology, microbiology and immunology and Office of Graduate Medical Education.
 The curriculum is designed to offer integrated experience in the scientific and technical bases of microorganism identification, laboratory consultation, clinical infectious diseases, infection control and prevention, epidemiology, public health microbiology, immunology, laboratory management and teaching through modular and continuous formats.
 Clinical microbiology expertise is further developed through didactic instruction, participation in clinical and research conferences, direct mentoring by program faculty and progressive increases in responsibility.
 Fellows conduct approximately 6 months of research to establish scholarship in the field.
 Graduates will have acquired the knowledge, skills and abilities necessary to competently practice clinical microbiology.
 Candidates who are not U.S. citizens or permanent fellows must be eligible for a J-1 or TN visa to be considered for this program.
 Permanent fellows (green card holders) are eligible.
 For more information, visit the program website.

 Washington University in St. Louis, Barnes-Jewish Hospital, and St. Louis Children's Hospital